Variations of primeness and Factorization of ideals in Leavitt Path Algebras: Introduction

-Recall that if $P$ is a prime ideal of a ring $R$, then for any two ideals $A,B$ of $R$, $A\cap B\subseteq P$ implies that $A\subseteq P$ or $B\subseteq P$.
+Recall that if $P$ is a prime ideal of a ring $R$, then for any two ideals $ A,B$ of $R$, $A\cap B\subseteq P$ implies that $A\subseteq P$ or $B\subseteq P$.
 The converse of this statement is not true.
-For example, in the ring $\mathbb{Z}$ of integers, it can be verified that the ideal $8\mathbb{Z}$ has this property by using the prime power factorization of integers in $\mathbb{Z}$, but $8\mathbb{Z}$ is not a prime ideal.
+For example, in the ring $ \mathbb{Z}$ of integers, it can be verified that the ideal $8\mathbb{Z}$ has this property by using the prime power factorization of integers in $\mathbb{ Z}$, but $8\mathbb{Z}$ is not a prime ideal.
 Ideals of a ring having this property were first studied by L. Fuchs \cite{F} who called them primitive ideals.
 Blair \cite{B} called them strongly irreducible ideals.
 The idea was clearly inspired by strengthening the conditions required for an ideal to be an irreducible ideal.
 Recall that an ideal $I$ of a ring $R$ is said to be \textit{irreducible} if, for any two ideals $A,B$ of $R$, $A\cap B=I$ implies that $A=I$ or $B=I$.
 Interestingly, strongly irreducible ideals are mentioned in Bourbaki's treatise on commutative algebras \cite{Bourbaki} where they are referred to as \textit{quasi-prime} ideals.
 In \cite{HRR}, Heinzer, Ratliff Jr. and Rush investigated non-prime strongly irreducible ideals of commutative noetherian rings.
 Recently, N. Schwartz \cite{S} studied the truncated valuations induced by strongly irreducible ideals in commutative rings.
 In general, an irreducible ideal need not be strongly irreducible \cite{S}, however, in the case of Leavitt path algebras, our description of the strongly irreducible ideals in Section 3 shows that these two notions coincide.
 The main result in this section gives necessary and sufficient conditions under which a proper ideal $I$ of a Leavitt path algebra $L$ can be represented as a product as well as an intersection of finitely many strongly irreducible ideals.
-Interestingly, the graded part $gr(I)$ of such an ideal $I$ plays an important role and, in this case, $I/gr(I)$ must be finitely generated.
-We also prove uniqueness theorems by showing that factorizations of an ideal $I$ of $L$ as an irredundant product or an irredundant intersection of finitely many strongly irreducible ideals are unique except for the order of the factors (Theorems \ref{Uniqueness of str.Irreducibles} and \ref{Uniqueness of intersections of str.
-Irreducibles}).
+Interestingly, the graded part $ gr(I)$ of such an ideal $I$ plays an important role and, in this case, $ I/gr(I)$ must be finitely generated.
+We also prove uniqueness theorems by showing that factorizations of an ideal $I$ of $L$ as an irredundant product or an irredundant intersection of finitely many strongly irreducible ideals are unique except for the order of the factors (Theorems \ref{Uniqueness} and \ref{uniqueness-intersect}).
 We give several characterizations (both algebraic and graphical) of Leavitt path algebras in which every proper ideal is uniquely an irredundant intersection/product of finitely many strongly irreducible ideals.
 This answers, in the context of Leavitt path algebras, an open question by W. Heinzer and B. Olberding (\cite{HO}) raised for the case of commutative rings.
+As a by-product, we obtain a characterization of the Leavitt path algebras which are Laskerian.
 We also provide characterizations of Leavitt path algebras in which each ideal is strongly irreducible.
-As a by-product, we obtain a characterization of the Leavitt path algebras which are Laskerian.